rei-lacoste-indomavel/rei-lacoste-indomavel/README.md

 ### Hi there 👋
-sou homem gosto de jogar futsal e vÔlei
+sou homem gosto de jogar futsal e vÔlei.
 <!--
 **rei-lacoste-indomavel/rei-lacoste-indomavel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.